Skip to content

 Test trials

-• Create a new test clock and set its frozen_time to January 1.
+• Create a new simulation and set the frozen_time to January 1.

 • Add a customer and include their payment method.
 In this case, use a test card.